-Next you see the RAID configuration screen.
-It consists of three parts: RAID configuration part at the top is where you see the selected devices or files.
+Next, you see the RAID configuration screen.
+It consists of three parts: the RAID configuration part at the top is where you see the selected devices or files.
 Underneath it, there is the RAID Partitions viewer, which allows a preview of partitions and files within them upon a successful RAID assembly.
-In the right-hand part of the screen, Autodetection module starts running as soon as the screen has been loaded and produces an output of RAID configuration suggestions.
+In the right-hand part of the screen, the Autodetection module starts running as soon as the screen has loaded.
+Subsequently, it produces an output of RAID configuration suggestions.

-NB Autodetection module reads data on all devices or images that make up the RAID to identify its configuration, namely: RAID type (level), start LBA, block size and block order.
-If these parameters are known, the operator can set them manually.
-Depending on the RAID type, its volume, and how metadata is distributed on the drives in the RAID, Autodetection can produce configuration suggestions within a period of 30 seconds to a few hours (when dealing with a RAID of 9+ drives).
-In some cases, Autodetection can produce several configuration suggestions, which can be applied one by one to find the exact match.
+NB Autodetection module reads data on all devices or images that make up the RAID to identify its configuration.
+The parameters include: RAID type (level), start LBA, block size and block order.
+Importantly, if these parameters are known, the operator can set them manually.
+Depending on the RAID type, its volume, and how metadata is distributed on the drives in the RAID, Autodetection can produce configuration suggestions within a period of 30 seconds to a few hours.
+The latter happens when dealing with a large RAID of 9+ drives.
+In some cases, Autodetection can produce several configuration suggestions.
+You can apply these suggestions one by one to find the exact match.

 3. Click the Apply button to apply the configuration suggested by the Autodetection module.

-If the suggested configuration matches the RAID native configuration, partitions of the RAID will be displayed and a preview of data within the partition.
+If the suggested configuration matches the RAID native configuration, partitions of the RAID will be available for a preview of data within the partition.
 For instance, it allows you to find potential evidence and prioritize partitions early on.

-4. Click GO TO IMAGE button in the left bottom corner of the screen to adjust the imaging settings and define the target for the image.
+4. Click GO TO IMAGE button in the left bottom corner of the screen.
+Subsequently, adjust the imaging settings and define the target for the image.

 5. Select the target for the imaging session.
-Both a local server and a target device in Storage mode can be used for imaging of a RAID array.
+For instance, both a local server and a target device in Storage mode are available as targets for imaging of a RAID array.